 Another flourless blender bread – this is my favorite!
 If you enjoy Old-World breads, this has an authentic Eastern European flavor.
 Amazingly easy and so delicious!
-It tastes like old fashioned dark rye, with a hint of sweetness.
-This is a true comfort-food with my Dairy-Free Coconut Cream Cheese.
+It tastes like old fashioned dark rye with a hint of sweetness.
+This is a true comfort-food, delicious with butter or with my Dairy-Free Coconut Cream Cheese.
 No need for yeast or waiting.
 Just mix and bake.
 This bread has major health benefits including:

 - It is high in protein, Omega-3, vitamin, and low carb nutrition from sprouted rye, chia seeds, and eggs.
 Yay!

 - Easy to make!
 Just blend, pour in pan, and bake.
 There’s no kneading or waiting for yeast to rise.
 DOUBLE YAY!

 - It’s easier to digest because the grain is soaked.
 So it’s free of saponins and indigestible coatings found in all seeds, grains, flours and commercial breads.

 - The biggest advantage is, the FLAVOR of soaked or sprouted grains is out of this world!
 Commercial breads made with conventional flours just can’t compare in taste.

 BTW this recipe is not Paleo, since it contains rye, which is a grain.
 And it is not technically gluten-free, because rye is said to contain some gluten.
 No worries, you can substitute any grain you like.
 However, this bread is Monsanto/Bayer-free if you use organic ingredients, and that’s precious hard to find.
 Hooray!
 Makes one 9 x 5-inch loaf, or two 7 x 3-inch loaves.

 - 4 large eggs at room temperature (165g out of the shell)